winglang/wing/docs/docs/03-language-reference.md

 ### 2.7 while

-**while** statement is used to execute a block of code while a condition is true.
+The **while** statement evaluates a condition, and if it is true, a set of statements is repeated until the condition is false.

 > ```TS
 > // Wing program: